mauricelos/Vehicle-Dynamics-Simulation/README.md

 bazel clean                               -> For cleaning up bazel build :all                          -> To build all targets bazel build :<specific target>            -> To build only a certain target

+or

+./bazelisk/bazelisk.py run :vehicle_dynamics_simulation    -> For running the main executable
+./bazelisk/bazelisk.py test :all                           -> To run all tests ./bazelisk/bazelisk.py test :<specific unit test>          -> To run only a certain test ./bazelisk/bazelisk.py clean                               -> For cleaning up ./bazelisk/bazelisk.py build :all                          -> To build all targets ./bazelisk/bazelisk.py build :<specific target>            -> To build only a certain target
 ```

 **Caution: Windows users** will need to use ```--experimental_enable_runfiles``` for some targets including ```vehicle_dynamics_simulation``` binary